-Interns are provided with time during their weekly schedule to engage in administrative tasks such as client paperwork, returning email/phone calls, and preparing for seminars and outreaches.
-Each week you should plan for 10 hours of clinical administrative time on your schedule.
+Interns are provided with time during their weekly schedule to engage in administrative tasks such as client paperwork, returning emails/phone calls, and preparing for seminars and outreaches.
+Each week, you should plan for around eight (8) hours of clinical administrative time on your schedule.